 Special Precautions & Warnings:

 Herbs and supplements that might lower blood sugar: Inositol might lower blood sugar.
-Using it with other herbs or supplements that also have this effect might lower blood sugar too much.
-Other herbs and supplements that might lower blood sugar include agaricus mushroom, banaba, bitter melon, cowhage, devil's claw, fenugreek, ginger, glucomannan, goat's rue, guar gum, kudzu, Panax ginseng, Siberian ginseng, willow bark and others.
+Taking it with other supplements with similar effects might lower blood sugar too much.
+Examples of supplements with this effect include aloe, bitter melon, cassia cinnamon, chromium, and prickly pear cactus.

 There are no known interactions with foods.